quon-titative-biology/scAlign/README.md

 DONE: Finalize partial labels code.

--- To use partial labels, set unlabeled elements of label vectors to NA.
+-- To use partial labels: set unlabeled cells to be NA in the label vector passed to scAlign.

 TODO: Supervised and partially supervised tutorial.